Andertons Music Co.

-Andertons Music Co. (officially L. Anderton (UK) Ltd) is a musical instrument retailer based in Guildford, Surrey, England.
-Its online store is one of the United Kingdom's top 150 e-commerce sites, with sales approaching $40 million per year.
-It is widely known among guitarists for video demonstrations by owner Lee "The Captain" Anderton, Rob "Monkey Lord" Chapman, and Peter Honoré a.k.a.
-"Danish Pete".
-It also partly owns Chapman Guitars alongside Monkey Lord Ltd, which is in turn owned by Rob Chapman and his wife Natassja Chapman.
+Andertons Music Co. is a family owned partnership that sells musical instruments & professional audio equipment.
+The store & online operations are based in Guildford, Surrey, England.
+Its online store is one of the United Kingdom's top 150 e-commerce sites, with sales in excess of $70 million per year.
+Andertons has won numerous awards within the music industry, including the NAMM Music Dealer of The Year Award.
+Andertons is the only non-US based music store in the world to ever win this award.
+Andertons is widely known among guitarists & musicians for video demonstrations by co-owner Lee "The Captain" Anderton, Rob Chapman, and Peter Honoré a.k.a.
+"Danish Pete" as well as many other familiar faces on YouTube.
+Lee Anderton is also an investor in multiple musical equipment brands, including Chapman Guitars, Victory Amplification, EastCoast Guitars, Burns Guitars London, Landlord FX, and Ordo.

 History

 Andertons Music Co. is a family-owned business founded in 1964 by father and son, Harry and Peter Anderton.
 Lee Anderton is the son of Peter Anderton.

 YouTube

 Andertons opened its primary YouTube channel in 2007, originally with the goal of highlighting product sales and featuring product reviews.
-The channel currently has around 801,000 subscribers (October 2022).
+The channel currently has over 1 million subscribers (September 2025).

 In addition to product reviews and demos, Andertons has featured interviews with many notable guitarists and guitar makers, including Mick Thomson, Joe Bonamassa, Russ Parrish, Paul Gilbert, Guthrie Govan, Albert Lee, John Petrucci, Paul Reed Smith, Mary Spender, Nita Strauss, Walter Trout, Tommy Emmanuel and Steve Vai.